 In Episcopalian Wedding vows the couple usually does a call and response style with the officiant.
 But, the couple can read their own vows if they please.
 “By the will of God, I take you, _____, to be my wife/husband, to hold and to have from this day forward, for worse, for better, for poorer, for richer, in sickness and in health, to love and to cherish until parted by death.
 This is my solemn vow.”

 In a Quaker nuptial ceremony, the couple is supposed to recite the traditional Quaker wedding vows while holding each other's hands.
 “I ask you to be my wife/husband, I swear to be a loving and faithful husband/wife so long as we both shall live.”

 There were 25 Ideas for all of your wedding vow needs!
 You can innovate and combine many of these ideas to form your own amazing vows that you and your significant will remember forever.
+Are you looking for other wedding-related tips?
+We have great articles that cover wedding processional orders and dessert table ideas as well.
 Good luck, we hope this article inspired you to have the vows you want!

 Written by Mitchell Glassford; Contributors: Jack Leduc and Deesha Mohan